Mobirise Website Builder

 Current Research Themes

 Reproducibilty/Replicability in Randomized Computations: Can monte-carlo approximation algorithms be made reproducible (output a unique value on all runs of the algorithm)?
 Current investigations on this question reveal surprising connections to several other notions in foundations of computation such as circuit complexity, hierarchy theorems, Sperner/KKM Lemma and certain partition problems in geometry.
 Recent contributions on this topic are available at proceeding of ITCS 2021 and STOC 2022.
-This research led us to the discovery of a new Euclidean parition problem reported in arXiv 2022, arXiv 2023, which is of independent mathematical interest.
+This research led us to the discovery of a new Euclidean partition problem first reported in arXiv 2022, which is of independent mathematical interest.
 A recent work applies the techniques that we developed to understanding list and certificate complexity of replicable/reproducible learning algorithms.
-This work appeared in NeurIPS 2023 (spotlight).
+Resulting publications are in NeurIPS 2023 (spotlight) and NeurIPS 2024 (to appear).

 Sample Efficiency in Learning and Testing: Learning distributions from observations is a fundamental problem in machine learning.
 Establishing optimal bounds on the number of observations needed to learn is a central research question especially for high-dimensional distributions.
 Our recent research establishes new upper and lower bounds on learning and testing high-dimension distributions including Bayes nets and interventional distributions.
 Recent publications are available in proceedings of ICML 2020, NeurIPS 2020, ALT 2021, STOC 2021, and AISTATS 2022.